Investing in the ASX Top 20 Yields Better Returns

 By Dale Gillham | Published 09 November 2019

 In this week's Australian Stock Market Report, Dale discusses why investing in the ASX top 20 yields better returns for traders and investors and what to expect in the Australian market over the coming weeks.

 The goal of every trader and investor is to achieve good solid returns, but when striving to manage their own portfolio, the opposite often occurs.
 I believe there are two main reasons for this: firstly, the overwhelming majority want to be in control of their investments, and secondly investors want to rely on their own research.

-Achieving solid returns investing in the ASX top 20 stocks
+Achieving solid returns investing in the best ASX shares to buy right now

 Based on my own research on the top 20 stocks in the Australian stock market, it is possible to outperform the index using a few simple rules.
 That said, many believe that the top 20 stocks are too expensive and prefer to gamble on the penny dreadful stocks, although this does explain why most investors achieve returns well below their expectations.

 We only need to look at the performance of the All Ordinaries Index this calendar year to prove my point of why investing in the top stocks will yield the returns investors are seeking.
 From 1 January this year, the market has risen approximately 19 per cent.

 So, if an investor had held all top 20 shares over the same period, their portfolio would have achieved capital growth of 16 per cent plus dividends.
 With the average dividend yield paying around 4 per cent, investors would have achieved a total return of 20 per cent.
 Not bad when you consider that most investors are happy achieving a return of around 8 to 9 per cent per annum (as per the latest ASX Investor Study in 2017).